FuelCell Energy Earnings Call Transcripts

 -

-Fourth quarter revenue more than doubled year-over-year, driven by GGE module sales, while a global restructuring plan aims to cut costs by 15% and focus on core technologies.
-Fiscal 2025 revenue is expected to rise significantly, supported by a strong backlog and robust cash position.
+Fourth quarter revenue more than doubled year-over-year, driven by GGE module sales, while a global restructuring plan aims to reduce costs by 15% and accelerate profitability.
+Fiscal 2025 is expected to see significant revenue growth, with a strong backlog and robust liquidity.

 -